Categories

 While a number of companies using Agile PLM have moved or are moving to a modern cloud PLM, some have decided to wait for as long as possible.
 Those who’ve chosen this route should be concerned about putting their companies—and by extension their own careers—at risk given the security vulnerabilities present with Agile.

-In the past 12 months alone, the National Institute of Standards and Technology (NIST) Vulnerability Database has reported three Oracle Agile vulnerabilities with a Common Vulnerability Scoring System (CVSS) severity of “High” and a fourth with a severity of “Medium.”
+In the past 12 months alone, the National Institute of Standards and Technology (NIST) Vulnerability Database has reported four Oracle Agile vulnerabilities with a Common Vulnerability Scoring System (CVSS) severity of “High” and a fifth with a severity of “Medium.”

 Although Oracle continues to issue patches for Agile—such as these three issued in April and these seven issued in July—IT leaders should be asking if a code base that’s approaching eight years of life can provide the security required to protect the crown jewel that is product data.